Emergency Dentist – Richardson, TX

 It’s always smart to have an emergency plan in place before an actual emergency happens, and this is especially true for unexpected issues that concern your teeth, as taking the right actions can make the difference between saving or losing a tooth!
 Should an awful toothache or broken tooth ever surprise you, make sure you have Dr. Shwarts' number in your phone.
 He’s happy to accept emergency patients, and he can even see people on the same day as their call so they never have to be left waiting in pain.
 When you need dental care right away, you can always count on him!

-Why Choose Us for Emergency Dentistry?
+Why Choose Shwarts Family Dentistry for Emergency Dental Care?

-- Same-Day Appointments & Walk-Ins Welcome
+- Same-Day Appointments Welcome

 - Friendly Team that Welcomes All Patients